New England Journal of Medicine September 29, 2016

 Study Limitations

-The trial was open-label, which could introduce potential bias, although the primary outcome of all-cause mortality is objective and typically not subject to bias.
+The trial was open-label, though the primary endpoint (all-cause mortality) is objective and immune to ascertainment bias.

 Clinical Significance